czyzby/gdx-lml/lml-vis/README.md

 Make sure to check `gdx-lml` changes as well!

+1.6 -> 1.7

+- Removed `NumberSelector` support, as it is deprecated.
+Use `Spinner` instead.

 1.5 -> 1.6

 - Macro marker was changed from `@` to `:`.
 While it required to switch a single character in the actual source code, this is actually a major update.
 This change breaks all LML templates that used any macro tags. `@` was a poor choice in the first place: it can be confused with the i18n bundle marker (also `@`) and is not a valid XML character.
 Since `DTD` supported was added, invalid macro sign was no longer an option.
 Quick conversion tip: replace `<@` and `</@` with `<:` and `</:` in all `*.lml` files.